FEZ-Finite-Element-Zurich/FEZ-Main-Info/Code of Conduct.md

 •	Convey your opinion in a calm and understanding manner

-•When using content or code make sure to contact the original creator prior to using it and make sure to cite them
+• When using content or code make sure to contact the original creator prior to using it and make sure to cite them

 **Unacceptable behaviors include:**